ThabisoM7/SolidityDocs/README.md

 #On-Chain

-This is a .sol file for the code I wrote in Solidity to simulate a Lottery ON-Chain.
+This is a .sol file for the code I wrote in Solidity to simulate a Lottery application ON-Chain.